 Holland was born in Nashville, NC.
 He and his wife, Marilyn, have two children and attend First Baptist Church in Rocky Mount.

-Jean Kitchen grew up in Raleigh and moved to Nash County in 1986.
+Jean Kitchin grew up in Raleigh and moved to Nash County in 1986.
 She has lived in both Rocky Mount and Scotland Neck, always working full-time in Rocky Mount.
-She is married to Hodge Kitchen and has two sons.
+She is married to Hodge Kitchin and has two sons.

 She has hosted and produced television shows for NBC and ABC affiliates, as well as PBS, dating back thirty years, including three shows currently airing: Tar Heel People, Around Town, and Buzz.

-Kitchen has served on numerous committees, including: Rocky Mount Chamber of Commerce (chair); UNC Chapel Hill Board of Trustees 1999-2007 (vice chair and secretary); UNC CH General Alumni Association (chair), Nash-Rocky Mount Public Schools Board of Education member for nine years (chair 1999), and recipient of the Distinguished Alumni Award for the General Alumni Association of UNC.
+Kitchin has served on numerous committees, including: Rocky Mount Area Chamber of Commerce (chair); UNC Chapel Hill Board of Trustees 1999-2007 (vice chair and secretary); UNC-CH General Alumni Association (chair), Nash-Rocky Mount Public Schools Board of Education member for nine years (chair 1999), and recipient of the Distinguished Alumni Award for the General Alumni Association of UNC.

-Kitchen said, “It is a privilege to work with Nash Health Care, looking for new opportunities to operate efficiently and uphold the highest quality standards.”
+Kitchin said, “It is a privilege to work with Nash UNC Health Care, looking for new opportunities to operate efficiently and uphold the highest quality standards.”

 Bill Lehnes graduated from the University of South Carolina in Spartanburg with a business degree and put his entrepreneurial skills to work in Rocky Mount as the owner of the Chick-fil-A franchise.
 Lehnes was born in New Jersey and spent his early years in Greenville, SC until moving to Rocky Mount 28 years ago to open the restaurant.